2026-01-18 • Zen Garden Team

 Modern implementations favor industrial-organic materials: corten steel or charred cedar.

 Corten Steel Construction: The oxidized orange rust provides a stunning complementary color contrast to deep green walls.
-Prefabricated steel rings are welded to a hidden base plate bolted into a concrete footer.
-Zero maintenance—the rust is the protective layer.
+DIY builders should seek out modular prefabricated steel rings that bolt directly into a poured concrete footer using heavy-duty wedge anchors (paid link), successfully bypassing the need for an on-site welder.
+The rust itself acts as the protective layer, guaranteeing zero maintenance.

 Close-up detail of Shou Sugi Ban charred cedar wood texture used for a modern moon gate